Axway/api-builder-docs/content/en/docs/Developer_Guide/Flows/Manage_Flows/Flow_Examples/Delete_All_Users.md

 ---
-title: Delete All Users
+title: Delete all users
-linkTitle: Delete All Users
+linkTitle: Delete all users
+description: ADD A DESCRIPTION
 weight: 30
-date: 2021-03-02
+date: 2021-06-22
 ---

 To configure a delete all users flow: